Threewave Software

-Threewave Software, Inc was a videogame developer based in Vancouver, British Columbia, Canada.
+Threewave Software, Inc is a videogame developer based in Vancouver, British Columbia, Canada.
 They are best known for the development of Threewave CTF.

 The company has taken on contract work for companies such as Activision, EA, Valve and LucasArts.

 They are licensed to develop using the Source engine, id Tech, Unreal Engine, and the Infernal Engine.

 The Studio's Executive Team consists of Dan Irish, CEO.